Monitoring Azure Blob Storage

 Metrics for Azure Blob Storage are in these namespaces:

-You can access resource logs either as a blob in a storage account, as event data, or through Log Analytic queries.
+You can access resource logs either as a blob in a storage account, as event data, or through Log Analytics queries.
 For information about how to find those logs, see Azure resource logs.

 All resource logs in Azure Monitor have the same fields followed by service-specific fields.
 The common schema is outlined in Azure Monitor resource log schema.
 The schema for Azure Blob Storage resource logs is found in Azure Blob Storage monitoring data reference.